sagemath/sage/src/doc/en/developer/walk_through.rst

 In order to start modifying Sage, we want to make a *branch* of Sage.
-A branch is a copy (except that it doesn't take up twice the space) of the Sage source code where you can store your modifications to the Sage source code and which you can upload to trac tickets.
+A branch is a copy (except that it doesn't take up twice the space) of the Sage source code where you can store your modifications to the Sage source code and which you can upload to github issues.

 To begin with, type the command ``git branch``.
 You will see the following::